Strong supermartingales and limits of nonnegative martingales: Proof of Theorem 2.11

 and therefore in probability.
 The next lemma gives a quantitative version of this rather obvious fact.

 \begin{lemma} Let $\tau$ be a totally inaccessible $(0,1]$-valued stopping time.
-Then the convergence in probability in \eqref{P2} above holds true uniformly over all non-negative optional strong supermartingales $X \in \mathfrak{X}$, i.e.~$X=(X_t)_{0 \leq t \leq 1}$, starting at $X_0=1$.
+Then the convergence in \eqref{P2} above holds true in probability uniformly over all nonnegative optional strong supermartingales $X \in\mathfrak {X}$, that is, $X=(X_t)_{0 \leq t \leq1}$, starting at $X_0=1$.
 More precisely, we have for each $\varepsilon>0$ that

 \end{lemma}